-- 3 semester hours.
+- 405. Genetics.
+3 semester hours.
 Each semester and summer.
-405. Genetics.
 Variation, Mendelian inheritance, and related subjects.
 Three hours of lecture a week.
 Prerequisite: Zool.
 110 or Bot.
-110. - Advanced Genetics.
+110. - 412.
+Advanced Genetics.
 3 semester hours.
 Second semester.

-412. Particular attention is given to the relation of chromosomes to Three hours of recitation a week.
+Particular attention is given to the relation of chromosomes to heredity.
+Three hours of recitation a week.
 Prerequisite: An.
-Husb. heredity.
+Husb.
 405. - 413.
 Advanced Genetics Laboratory.
 1 semester hour.
 Second semester.
 Three hours of laboratory a week.
 Special attention given to the compilation and keeping of genetics data.
 To be taken concurrently with or subsequent to An.
 Husb.
-412.

-419. Animal Breeding.
+412. - 419.
 Animal Breeding.
 3 semester hours.
 Second semester.

 Physiology of reproduction; present status of livestock improvement; function of purebred livestock; breeding systems and practices; application of principles of genetics to problems of animal breeding.
 Three hours of recitation a week.
 Prerequisite: An.
 Husb.
 405.

+426. Genetics Seminar.
 1 semester hour.
 Each semester.
-Genetics Seminar.
-426.

 Study and criticism of genetic experiments with animals and plants and of the biological and mathematical methods employed.
-One hour Prerequisite: An.
+One hour of recitation a week.
+Prerequisite: An.
 Husb.
 405 or Zool.
-620. of recitation a week.
+620.